karmingc/readme_template/README.md

 ## Troubleshoot

-If you encounter to any issue excluded from the ones below, please drop us a message on our [Slack Channel](https://www.example.com)
+If you encounter any issue excluded from the ones below, please drop us a message on our [Slack Channel](https://www.example.com)

 **Q**: ...